LeptaSpace/zs/README.txt

 * A REPL class (zs_repl) that connects the lexer to the VM, based on a state machine.
 * A main program (zs) that acts as a shell.

-The fsm_c.gsl script builds the state machines, which are XML models (don't laugh, it works nicely).
+The fsm_c.gsl script builds the state machines, which are XML models that drive GSL code generation.

-The zs_lex state machine deals with parsing these different cases:

-    123,456 123.456             #   Two numbers
-    123, 456 123.
-456           #   Four numbers, two sentences, three phrases
-    123,echo                    #   Prints "123"

 ### The Virtual Machine